Decent-Partners/Decent-overview/README.md

 - [Edgeware](https://edgewa.re): Fairly launched smart contract chain and publc goods fund in the Polkadot ecosystem.
 - [Commonwealth](https://commonwealth.im): Discuss, organize, and grow decentralized communities.
 - [DatDot](https://datdot.org/): An autonomous hosting network for p2p data systems.
-- [Lemonade Money](https://lemonademoney.tv): Creative studio at busy building worlds.
+- [Lemonade Money](https://lemonademoney.tv): Creative studio busy building worlds.
 - [KodaDot](https://kusama.polkassembly.io/post/384): Universal NFT explorer and marketplace interface for Substrate networks
 - [Everknow](https://everknow.it): Next generation smart contracts and marketplaces.
 - [MoCDA](https://mocda.org): Advancing the position of digital art in a global context through curatorial insight and education.
-- [Vacuumlabs](https://vacuumlabs.com): Secure and reliable next generation financial tools and systems.
+- [Vacuumlabs](https://vacuumlabs.com): Creators of secure and reliable next generation Web3 financial tools and systems.
 - [New-Futures](https://new-futures.co): Curated drops from established and emerging artists that explore new possibilities in NFTs.
 - [Four To The Floor](https://fttf.tv): MTV for the crypto-generation.
 - [ACJR](https://acjr.network/): The Association of Cryptocurrency Journalists and Researchers.